lubuntu-team/manual/source/2/2.4/2.4.4/pcmanfm-qt.rst

 To reverse the order that pcmanfm-Qt sorts files :menuselection:`View --> Sorting --> Descending` or conversly to switch back :menuselection:`View --> Sorting -->Ascending.` To sort by file name :menuselection:`View --> Sorting --> By file name`.
 To sort by modification :menuselection:`View --> Sorting --> By modification time`.
 To sort by file size :menuselection:`View --> Sorting --> By file size`.
 To sort by file type :menuselection:`View --> Sorting --> By file type`.
 To sort by owner :menuselection:`View --> Sorting --> By Owner`.
 To seperate all folders first in sorting check the checkbox in :menuselection:`View --> Sorting --> Folder First`.
 To sort with case sensitive check the checkbox in :menuselection:`View --> Sorting --> Case sensitive`.

 To change your path bar to buttons :menuselection:`View --> Pathbar --> Location` and to get back to a pathbar you can type into :menuselection:`View --> Pathbar --> Path Buttons`.
 To toggle showing the menubar :kbd:`Control +M` or :menuselection:`View --> Toolbars --> Menubar` and uncheck the checkbox.
 To get the menubar back press :kbd:`Control +M` again.
+To toggle showing or hiding the permant filter bar press :kbd:`Control+B` or :menuselection:`View --> Toolbars --> Permanent filter bar`.

 .. image:: pathbar-location.png